glpi-project/docdev/source/devapi/acl.rst

 Value is a numeric sum of integer constants.

-Bases right values can be found in inc/define.php:
+Values of standard rights can be found in inc/define.php:

 .. code-block:: php